-Individuals and organizations honored for exemplary commitment to community fire protection.
+Individuals and organizations honored for exemplary commitment to community wildfire risk reduction.

 Established in 2014 and co-sponsored by the National Association of State Foresters (NASF), the International Association of Fire Chiefs (IAFC), the National Fire Protection Association (NFPA), and the USDA Forest Service (USFS), these awards help to demonstrate the tremendous societal value wildfire mitigation efforts provide.

-“Wildland fire is more destructive, costly and deadly than ever before,” said Chief Dan Eggleston, IAFC president and chairman of the Board of Directors.
+“Wildland fire remains a serious threat to our environment, property and lives all across North America,” said Fire Chief Gary Ludwig, IAFC president and chairman of the board.
 “I’m proud to congratulate this year’s National Wildfire Mitigation Award winners for their outstanding leadership and contributions to wildland fire risk reduction in their communities.”